 Let’s take a trip back to biology class for a quick minute.
 White slime is a build-up of microbial cells and water.
-Inside of the goopy substance is a colony of microscopic single-celled organisms.
+Inside the gooey substance is a colony of microscopic single-celled organisms.

-The list of places where white slime can reside within your system includes:
+This is a list of places where slime can be found in your HVAC system includes:

 - Evaporator pans